University of Greenwich: Medway

 The Medway Campus is located on a former Royal Navy shorebase (called HMS Pembroke) opened in 1903 at Chatham Maritime, Kent.

 The Faculty of Engineering and Science is based here, as is the Natural Resources Institute, a centre for research, consultancy and education in natural and human resources.
 It is also the home of Medway School of Pharmacy, a joint school operated by the Universities of Greenwich and Kent.
 The Faculty of Education, Health & Human Sciences also offers a number of its courses at Medway, including Midwifery and Paramedic Sciences.
-Facilities include laboratories, workshops, a computer-aided design studio and a training dispensary.
+Facilities include laboratories, workshops, a computer-aided design studio, and a training dispensary.

-The Drill Hall Library has computers, study areas and teaching rooms.
-Social facilities include a sports hall, bar, gym and outdoor tennis courts.
+The Drill Hall Library has computers, study areas, and teaching rooms.
+Social facilities include a sports hall, bar, gym, and outdoor tennis courts.
 The university is a member of Universities at Medway, a partnership of educational establishments at Chatham Maritime that is developing the area as a major higher education centre in the Medway region.

 Research

-Greenwich research seeks to influence and enhance health, education, science, engineering, computing and social policy, and attracts international agencies, government departments and global corporations from over 50 countries.
-Areas of research and consultancy include landscape architecture, employment relations, fire safety, natural resources, tourism and hospitality, social network analysis, education, training, educational leadership and public services.
+University of Greenwich research aims to influence and enhance health, education, science, engineering, computing, and social policy, and attracts international agencies, government departments, and global corporations from over 50 countries.
+Areas of research and consultancy include landscape architecture, employment relations, fire safety, natural resources, tourism and hospitality, social network analysis, education, training, educational leadership, and public services.

 The Greenwich Maritime Centre, established in 1998, is a specialist postgraduate and research institute within the university.
-Focused on study of maritime history, it is located in The Old Royal Naval College, Greenwich, across the road from the National Maritime Museum.
+Focused on the study of maritime history, it is located in The Old Royal Naval College, Greenwich, across the road from the National Maritime Museum.